Self-consistent autocorrelation for finite-area bias correction in roughness measurement: Bias of ACF after levelling

 A similar simplification is possible for other bases formed by even and odd functions $\varphi_j$, for instance sines and cosines, although the indexing by $j$ may differ (and sines and cosines are more natural to handle in the frequency domain).
 However, the small-$(\tau,u)$ expansion for a specific basis is still tedious and better evaluated using symbolic algebra software.

 Maxima~\cite{Maxima} was used to obtain the practical formulae summarised in the following section.
 The expansions were terminated at $\alpha^2$ terms.
 The first reason is that preliminary numerical experiments showed that the leading $\alpha^1$ terms is not always sufficient and without the second term there is a tendency to overcorrection.
 The general form of $\sigma^2$ bias for polynomial levelling contains only even-power terms after $\alpha^2$ (equation (27) in Ref.\ \citenum{Necas20}).
-Therefore, there is no $\alpha^3$ term in the expansion and higher powers are negligible.
+Therefore, there is no third order term in the expansion and higher powers are negligible.
 Finally, the low smoothness of $R$ at zero means that more accurate expansions would not be, in general, Taylor-like and would have to include more complicated ACF-specific terms.
+For this reason it is advantageous to express analytical models of ACF in terms of $\alpha=T/L$ and $s=\tau/T$ as it makes them smoother functions.
+In model-free inversion there is no $T$.
+Therefore, the formulation has to be done in terms of $t=\tau/L$ instead of $s$.